rdevans87/Flare/README.md

 ## PROJECT NAME

-FLARE: Discreet Website for Domestic Violence
+FLARE: A discreet resource for vitcims of Domestic Violence to find help.

 ## USER STORY